-The school employs a qualified counsellor and play therapist on a part time basis, to work with individual children overseen by our Inclusion Lead.
+The school employs a qualified counsellor and play therapist on a part time basis, to work with individual children overseen by our children's wellbeing lead.

-The school also employs a specialist speech and language therapists (part time, 1 day a week) to assess, create personalised programmes and deliver speech and language sessions for our pupils.
+The school also employs a specialist speech and language therapists (part time, 1 day a week) to deliver speech and language sessions for our pupils.
 They also offer CPD to all staff on a regular basis, working with the specialist TAs as well.